-Prefabricated wooden houses are more and more popular with Italians.
+Prefabricated wooden houses are more and more popular that chainsaw chains on market.
 Forget the poorly designed bungalows: the latest generation of prefabricated wooden houses have nothing to envy to the brick houses.
 You will then wonder why this trend, given that, at least from an aesthetic point of view, the result does not change.
 Let’s try to understand what are the characteristics of these homes, what are the advantages and what are the aspects to consider before buying.

 Characteristics of prefabricated wooden houses

 Prefabricated wooden houses are a perfect example of green building construction.
 A house built according to the criteria of green building is characterized by a low environmental impact.
 The materials must be natural, recyclable, and made with sustainable production processes.
 The design must be such as to limit material waste to the minimum and guarantee low levels of energy consumption when fully operational.

 Today there are different technologies for the construction of wooden houses.
 The most common and most suitable system for private homes is the loom system.
 In this case, the load-bearing structure of the building, which can be even more than one story, is made up of beams and columns in laminated wood.
 The infill walls are sandwiches composed of different materials and cavities, which guarantee optimal insulation.
 The interior and exterior finishes can be in wood, panels or strips, or in plasterboard, on which the plaster will then be laid.

 The systems are inserted in the structure and the fixtures must comply with European standards for thermal, acoustic and air, water and wind tight performance.